Charlie Emig: Professional baseball career

 Following the 1896 season, Charlie signed with the Dayton Old Soldiers of the Interstate League in 1897.
-In mid-July he was traded to a league rival, the Mansfield (Ohio) Haymakers.
-In exchange for Emig and infielder Chick Cargo, Dayton received infielder Else Mangan and catcher Frank Carroll).
+In mid-July he was traded to a league rival, the Mansfield Haymakers.
+In exchange for Emig and infielder Chick Cargo, Dayton received infielder Else Mangan and catcher Frank Carroll.
 Emig's won-loss record was not discovered, but he reportedly had an eight-game win streak in late summer.
 In 25 games combined between his two clubs, he posted a sparkling 1.24 ERA.
 He also fielded his position well (.963 FA).
 Emig was not listed, however, among ISL batsmen, a statistical aberration.
 Reserved by Mansfield for the 1898 season, Emig returned home to Bellevue where he unleashed some unflattering commentary on the leadership of Mansfield field captain Arlie Latham.
 That winter, the good-sized Emig played tackle for a Cincinnati football club called the Newports.
 One of his first roommates, according to Emig, was Hall of Famer Elmer Flick (probably on the Dayton, Ohio team in 1897).

 Despite disdain of captain Latham, Emig re-signed with Mansfield for the upcoming 1898 season.
 But he pitched poorly and was released in early June.
-He subsequently hooked on with Springfield (Ohio) Governors of the ISL but fared no better.
+He subsequently hooked on with Springfield Governors of the ISL but fared no better.
 Upon his termination by Springfield in early August, Emig telegraphed league president Charles B. Powers seeking engagement as an umpire.
 He received no response.
 For his two ISL clubs, Emig went 5–12 in 22 appearances.
-Although only 23 years old, Charlie Emig's days in Organized Baseball were now behind him.
+Although only 23 years old, Charlie Emig's days in organized baseball were behind him.
 After a short stay home, he left to become the manager of a club in Greenville, Ohio.
 Thereafter, Emig appears to have confined himself to playing for amateur and semipro clubs.